 Section 45 provides that the liability of the partners will continue for the acts done before the dissolution, even after the dissolution, until public notice is given of the dissolution.
-The following partner is not liable for the acts after the date on which he ceases to be a partner-
+The following partner is not liable for the acts after the date on which he ceases to be a partnercaused by death.
+Once the partnership is dissolved, even the theory of implied agency disappears.
+After the jural relationship of partners having been put an end, there can be no question of any partner, acting in any representative capacity, so as to bind the firm.